ptr727/PlexCleaner/README.md

 - Version 2.6:
   - Fixed `SidecarFile.Update()` bug that would not update the sidecar when only the `State` changed, and kept re-verifying the same verified files.
-  - Added `removeclosedcaptions` command to remove Closed Captions from media files.
+  - Added the `unconditional` option to the `process` command.
-  - Added `removetagsandattachments` command to remove Tags and Attachments from media files.
+    - The `unconditional` option will ignore any previous conditional processing, e.g. when past operations were unsuccsessful, or repeat operations are considred too costly.
+    - Whenever processing logic is updated or improved (e.g. this release), it is recommended to run `process` at least once with the `unconditional` option set.
   - Added workaround for HandBrake that [force converts](https://github.com/HandBrake/HandBrake/issues/160) closed captions and subtitle tracks to `ASS` format.
-    - Deinterlacing is still done using HandBrake and the `decomb` filter, but the deinterlaced output file is devoid of subtitles.
-    - After deinterlacing, the subtitles from the original media file, are merged back in with the deinterlaced file.
+    - After HandBrake deinterlacing, the original subtitles are added to the output file, bypassing HandBrake subtle logic.
-    - Subtitle track formats are preserved, and closed captions embedded in video streams are not converted to subtitle tracks.
+    - Subtitle track formats and attributes are preserved, and closed captions embedded are not converted to subtitle tracks.
-    - HandBrake issue tracked as [#95](https://github.com/ptr727/PlexCleaner/issues/95).
+    - The HandBrake issue tracked as [#95](https://github.com/ptr727/PlexCleaner/issues/95).
-  - Detect and remove [EIA-608](https://en.wikipedia.org/wiki/EIA-608) Closed Captions from video streams.
+  - Added the removal of [EIA-608](https://en.wikipedia.org/wiki/EIA-608) Closed Captions from video streams.
-    - Closed Caption subtitles in video streams are undesired as they cannot be managed, but shows up in media players, all subtitles should be discrete tracks.
+    - Closed Caption subtitles in video streams are undesired as they cannot be managed, all subtitles should be in discrete tracks.
-    - HandBrake exasperates the problem by converting closed captions in the video stream into `ASS` subtitle tracks.
     - FFprobe [fails](https://www.mail-archive.com/ffmpeg-devel@ffmpeg.org/msg126211.html) to set the `closed_captions` JSON attribute in JSON output mode, but does detect and print `Closed Captions` in normal output mode.
     - FFprobe issue tracked as [#94](https://github.com/ptr727/PlexCleaner/issues/94).
-    - To remove closed captions from files that have already been verified, use the new `removeclosedcaptions` command.
   - Added the ability to bootstrap 7-Zip downloads on Windows, manually downloading `7za.exe` is no longer required.
     - Getting started is now easier, just run:
       - `PlexCleaner.exe --settingsfile PlexCleaner.json defaultsettings`
       - `PlexCleaner.exe --settingsfile PlexCleaner.json checkfornewtools`
-  - The `--mediafiles` option no longer supports multiple entries, use multiple `--mediafiles` options.
+  - The `--mediafiles` option no longer supports multiple entries per option, use multiple `--mediafiles` options instead.
     - Deprecation warning initially issued with v2.3.5.
     - Old style: `--mediafiles path1 path2`
     - New style: `--mediafiles path1 --mediafiles path2`
-  - Improved the metadata tag and attachment detection and cleanup logic.
+  - Improved the metadata, tag, and attachment detection and cleanup logic.
-    - To remove tags and attachments from files that have already been verified, use the new `removetagsandattachments` command.
+    - To re-process verified files, it is recommended to run the `process` command at least once with the `unconditional` option enabled.
+  - Removed the `upgradesidecar` command.
+    - Sidecar schemas are automatically upgraded since v2.5.
+  - Removed the `verify` command.
+    - Use the `process` command with the `unconditional` option instead.
+  - Removed the `getbitrateinfo` command.
+    - Bitrate information is calculated and printed during the `process` operation.
   - Minor code cleanup and improvements.
 - See [Release History](./HISTORY.md) for older Release Notes.